mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 single round-trip exchange, after which both the transport connection and authenticated encryption keys are ready.

-Often an intermidate instance (such as a proxy server) is used to connect to a web server or a communicating peer, when the end to end IP connectivity is not possible or the proxy can provide a support service like, e.g., address anonymisation.
+Often an intermediate instance (such as a proxy server) is used to connect to a web server or a communicating peer if a direct end-to-end IP connectivity is not possible or the proxy can provide a support service like, e.g., address anonymisation.
 QUIC's ability to multiplex, encrypt data, and migrate between network paths makes it ideal for solutions that need to tunnel or proxy traffic.